 Massachusetts' major air and seaports are managed by the Massachusetts Port Authority (Massport), an independent public authority.
-According to Massport, as of December 31, 2007, airline service at the airport, both scheduled and non-scheduled, was provided by 91 airlines, including nine U.S. major air carrier airlines, 28 non-major domestic carriers, 34 non-U.S. flag ("foreign flag) carriers and 20 regional and commuter airlines.
-Based on total passenger volume in calendar year 2007 data, Logan Airport was the most active airport in New England and remained the 19th most active in the U.S. according to the Federal Aviation Authority.
-Massport reported that as of February, year-to-date 2009, total airport flight operations were down 10.4 percent and total airport passengers were down 11.8 percent from the same period in 2008.
+According to Massport, as of December 31, 2007, airline service at the airport, both scheduled and nonscheduled, was provided by 91 airlines, including nine U.S. major air carrier airlines, 28 non-major domestic carriers, 34 non-U.S. flag ("foreign flag") carriers and 20 regional and commuter airlines.
+Based on total passenger volume in calendar year 2007 data, Logan Airport was the most active airport in New England and remained the 20th most active in the U.S. according to the Federal Aviation Authority and 41st most active in the world according to Airports Council International.
+Massport reported that as of September, year-to-date 2009, total airport flight operations were down 8.8 percent and total airport passengers were down 4.7 percent from the same period in 2008.

 Logan was served by 11 all-cargo and small package/express carriers in 2007.
-According to the FAA, Logan Airport ranked 26th in the nation in total air cargo volume in calendar year 2007.
-In 2007, the airport handled 1.06 billion pounds of cargo, a 3.7 percent decrease from 2006.
-Massport reported that as of February, year-to-date 2009, the combined cargo volume was down 20.2 percent and total airport mail was up 11.0 percent from the same period in 2008.
+According to the FAA, Logan Airport ranked 25th in the nation in total air cargo volume in calendar year 2008.
+In 2008, the airport handled 984 million pounds of cargo, a 7.1 percent decrease from 2007.
+Massport reported that as of September, year-to-date 2009, the combined cargo volume was down 15.3 percent and total express mail was down 17.1 percent from the same period in 2008.
 Please refer to the Aviation Activity charts on the following page.

 At Massport's Port of Boston properties, 2008 total cargo throughput was 15.5 million metric tons, a 1.0 percent increase from 2007.
 Automobile processing increased 166 percent to 26,779 units, and cruise passenger trips increased 15 percent to 269,911.
 Total containerized cargo decreased 15 percent to 1.5 million metric tons.
-Massport reported that between December 2007 and November 2008, total containerized cargo was down 5.0 percent compared to the same period the previous year.
 The Army Corps of Engineers reported Massachusetts total waterborne cargo shipped or received in 2007 increased, for the first time since 2004, to 2.3 percent to 28.0 million short tons from 2006.
 Waterborne cargo in New England decreased just 0.5 percent and the U.S decreased 0.9 percent.
 Please refer to the Waterborne Tonnage by State charts on the following page.